TomFrost/Semlocks/README.md

 callback function if it's not yet been executed.
 Otherwise, the callback function will not be called.

+#### forceRelease(semaphore)
+Forcibly releases all locks for the given semaphore by cycling through all handles currently holding a lock and calling **release()** for each.
+Note that, at the end of the call, the lock may be held by other requests that were waiting for this semaphore.
+To prevent the lock from being held again, call **setMaxLocks()** to set the available locks to 0 first.
+- **semaphore** *string:* A string representing the semaphore to be forcibly released.

 #### getMaxLocks(semaphore)
 Gets the currently set max locks for a given semaphore.
 - **semaphore** *string:* A string representing the semaphore whose max should